plone/training/docs/customizing-volto-light-theme/advanced-components-bm3.md

 └────────────────────────────────────────────────────────────┘
 ```

-**Main/Outer Container:**
-- Spans the full layout width
-- Handles background colors and theme variables
-- Uses padding (not margin) for vertical spacing
-- CSS Classes: `.block.${type}.category-${category}`

-**Secondary/Inner Container:**
-- Controls content width constraints
-- Provides consistent inter-block spacing
-- Supports content alignment through CSS Grid
-- CSS Class: `.block-inner-container`
+The outer container uses padding rather than margin for vertical spacing, so that its background has no gaps.
+In edit mode, VLT renders the same two containers, and adds the editing controls after the inner container.

 ### Enable Block Model v3

-VLT ships with `config.settings.blockModel = 2` and copies that value onto each block it has migrated.
-Opting in means setting the flag and re-applying it to those blocks, because they read the value at the time VLT was configured—which is before your add-on runs.
+VLT sets `config.settings.blockModel = 2`, and copies that value to each block it has migrated: `slate`, `title`, `gridBlock`, and the Button block, `__button`.
+Those blocks keep the value they had when VLT's configuration ran, which is before your add-on runs.
+To switch, set the flag, and copy it to those blocks again.

-In your project's `src/config/settings.ts`:
+In your project's {file}`src/config/settings.ts`:

 ```typescript
 export default function install(config: ConfigType) {